-In particular local BAP's can be an effective way of ensuring the protection and enhancement of 'Habitats and species of Principle Importance' and at the same time taking local often unique local characteristics in to account.
+In particular local BAP's are seen as the most effective way of delivering the national UK BAP and at the same time taking local often unique local characteristics in to account.
 For example in Epsom and Ewell a local BAP can highlight the Stag Beetle a national priority species which is found across the borough within both natural and urban habitats and not just on sites like Epsom Common Local Nature Reserve.

-A local BAP is not a substitute for other policies and initiatives which aim to protect and enhance biodiversity at the local level e.g. site management plans or planning law.
+A local BAP is not a substitute for other policies and initiatives which aim to protect and enhance biodiversity. at the local level e.g. site management plans or planning law.
 To be successful a local BAP needs to be inclusive to ensure that local biodiversity priorities are accurately identified and resources effectively used.
 Consequently no one organisation is likely to be able to deliver a local BAP and the national guidance on local BAP's emphasises the importance of local partnerships in agreeing and implementing a local BAP.

 A local BAP aims to describe the biodiversity within the area covered by the plan, identify priorities, define objectives, set targets and implement actions.
 This approach enables resources to be targeted and results to be monitored all within set time limits.
-The former but still relevant national guidance outlines the purpose for local biodiversity action plans as:- of people locally:
+National guidance outlines the purpose for local biodiversity action plans as:-

-- 1 Ensure that national targets for species and habitats, as specified in the UK Action Plan, are translated into effective action at the local level; (NB now focused on habitats and species of Principal Importance listed and covered under section 41 (England) of the NERC Act (2006)) - 2 Identify targets for species and habitats appropriate to the local area and reflecting the values

-- 3 Develop effective local partnerships to ensure that programmes for biodiversity conservation are maintained in the long term; - 4 Raise awareness of the need for biodiversity conservation in the local context; - 5 Ensure opportunities for conservation and enhancement of the whole biodiversity resource are fully considered and, if possible, enacted; - 6 Provide a basis for monitoring progress in biodiversity conservation, at both local and national level.
+- 1 Ensure that national targets for species and habitats, as specified in the UK Action Plan, are translated into effective action at the local level; - 2 Identify targets for species and habitats appropriate to the local area and reflecting the values of people locally; - 3 Develop effective local partnerships to ensure that programmes for biodiversity conservation are maintained in the long term; - 4 Raise awareness of the need for biodiversity conservation in the local context; - 5 Ensure opportunities for conservation and enhancement of the whole biodiversity resource are fully considered and, if possible, enacted; - 6 Provide a basis for monitoring progress in biodiversity conservation, at both local and national level.